Life Coaching for College & Teen Girls

 cat looking in mirror and seeing tiger

-We just have to do the work, do the thing, get started: and, why not begin feeling already ahead by using the exact formula that she is putting right in your face?
+We just have to do the work, do the thing, and get started.
+Why not begin feeling already ahead by using the exact formula that she is putting right in your face?

 This view of comparison blew my mind.

 Comparison is natural and we all do it.
-So, instead of torturing ourselves trying to change things we can’t (perfect bodies, etc.), we have to LET THEM have perfectly proportioned bodies.
+So, instead of torturing ourselves trying to change things we can’t (perfect bodies, etc.), we have to just allow the girls to have perfectly proportioned bodies.

 That’s not what we can control.
 Don’t torture yourself anymore.